dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/UpdatedTalkNotes.md

 Basic Questions:

 - Does every/any vector field on a smooth manifold $M$ admit a closed orbit?
-  - Corollary: does every/any vector field on $M$ admit a fixed point/zero?
+  - Corollary: does every/any vector field on $M$ admit a fixed point?
   - Note that if $\chi(M) \neq 0$, the Poincare-Hopf index theorem forces every vector field to have a fixed point.
 - Does every vector field on $S^3$ admit a closed orbit?